kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 There rarely is any need in putting text on your slides.
 The audience can only pay attention to one thing at a time: either to listening what you're saying, or to reading the text on your slide.
 By putting text on your slide, you risk loosing the audience's attention.
 Prepare your speech well and you will not need much text.

 The most lengthy text that I ever use on my slides is the slide "topic sentence", which I put at the top of the slide, left-aligned.
-While introducing the slide, I will often say that topic sentence, either exactly how it appears on the slide, or paraphrasing it.
-This creates a redundancy of information, to increase the chances that the audience will "get the message".
+While introducing the slide, I will often say that topic sentence, either exactly as it appears on the slide, or paraphrasing it.
+This creates a redundancy of information and increases the chance that the audience will get the message.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-02.png" width="600">